travis-ci/dpl/README.md

 Options:

   --app APP            The Atlas application to upload to (type: string, required: true) --token TOKEN        The Atlas API token (type: string, required: true) --paths PATH         Files or directories to upload (type: array (string, can be given multiple
                        times), default: ["."])
   --address ADDR       The address of the Atlas server (type: string) --include GLOB       Glob pattern of files or directories to include (type: array (string, can be
                        given multiple times))
   --exclude GLOB       Glob pattern of files or directories to exclude (type: array (string, can be
                        given multiple times))
   --metadata DATA      Arbitrary key=value (string) metadata to be sent with the upload (type: array
                        (string, can be given multiple times)) --[no-]vcs           Get lists of files to exclude and include from a VCS (Git, Mercurial or SVN) --args ARGS          Args to pass to the atlas-upload CLI (type: string) --[no-]debug         Turn on debug output

 Common Options:

   --run CMD            Command to execute after the deployment finished successfully (type: array
-                           (string, can be given multiple times)) --[no-]skip_cleanup      Skip cleaning up build artifacts before the deployment --help                   Get help on this command
+                       (string, can be given multiple times)) --[no-]cleanup       Skip cleaning up build artifacts before the deployment --help               Get help on this command

 Examples: